sanderfu/TTK4145-ElevatorProject/internal/hwmanager/README.md

 watch for new order and relay these to the order manager and to provide the rest of the system with information on the current floor of the elevator.

-In the oppsoite way the hardware manager listens for registered orders or completed order from the order manager and manages the order lights accordingly.
+In the opposite way the hardware manager listens for registered orders or completed order from the order manager and manages the order lights accordingly.